oorabona/github-ssh-auth/README.md

 The rest is handled by `sshd` itself, i.e. checking validity of that public key and the rest of the connection handling.

+> It does not interfere with the rest of the system, including anything PAM related.

 # Updating keys and cache use

-To avoid flooding GitHub API and consequently being temporarily banned from using their API in case of massive connects, it is recommended to keep the cache enabled and update the keys only few times a day.
+To avoid flooding GitHub API and consequently being temporarily banned from using their API in case of massive connects, it is recommended to have cache enabled and update the keys only few times a day.
 The periodicity is yours and that is why there is a special `update` command line parameter for that.

 Consider the following scenario:
 - cache is enabled